 All installation hardware is included, and the setup process is quick and easy.
 This rack can support up to 20 pounds.
 You can choose to mount it to your wall, but this rack was also designed to be portable.

-You can pack it up and take it to games or practices and easily clip it to the chain-link fence in the dugout for easy bat storage.
+You can pack it up, take it to games or practices, and easily clip it to the chain-link fence in the dugout for easy bat storage.

-This unit is perfect for athletes of all ages and even parents who coach their kids’ teams.
+This unit is perfect for athletes of all ages and parents who coach their kids’ teams.

 - Holds up to 14 bats vertically for space-efficient storage

 - Powder coated steel supports up to 20 lbs and prevents scratching!